18th Round Table Europe – 14-15 November 2024 – Florence

 Workshop Description:

 A storytelling on the history of AI.
 How did it start?
-How it developed?
+How did it develop?
 Where are we now?
 Where are we going?
 Risks and opportunities.
 Analysing the inevitable impact that AI will have on International Associations and the future of humanity.

 Key take-aways/Objectives: